TattlingJam4231/weapon-rebalances/README.md

    - China Puff
      - ammo pickup changed from 0.07/0.88 to 0/0.9
+     - removed damage falloff from explosion
+     - reduced radius of explosion

    - Compact 40
      - ammo pickup changed from 0.07/0.88 to 0/0.9

    - Arbiter
      - ammo pickup changed from 0.07/0.88 to 0/1.1
+     - increased damage from 480 to 540
+     - increased damage falloff on explosion

+   - HRL-7
+     - ammo pickup increased from 0/0 to 0/0.51
+     - damage reduced from 12500 to 6200
+     - increased radius of explosion

+   - Commando 101
+     - ammo pickup increased from 0/0 to 0/0.53
+     - damage reduced from 4200 to 2100
+     - increased radius of explosion

+   - Flamethrower Mk.1
+     - ammo pickup increased from 6.08/18.23 to 27/40.5
+     - dot trigger chance increased from 75% to 100%
+     - dot damage decreased from 300 to 18
+     - dot length increased from 1.6 to 3.6
+     - consecutive hits increases rate of damage ticks (time between damage ticks is decreased from 0.5 seconds to a minimum of 0.1 seconds)

+   - Flamethrower Mk.1
+     - ammo pickup increased from 6.08/18.23 to 20.25/33.75
+     - dot trigger chance increased from 75% to 100%
+     - dot damage decreased from 300 to 18
+     - dot length increased from 1.6 to 3.6
+     - consecutive hits increases rate of damage ticks (time between damage ticks is decreased from 0.5 seconds to a minimum of 0.1 seconds)

    - Vulcan Minigun
      - ammo pickup decreased from 10.13/35.44 to 0.68/2.03